gnoverse/tlin/README.md

 - Support for Go (.go) and Gno (.gno) files
 - Ability to add custom lint rules
-- Additional code improvement suggestion, such as detecting unnecessary code (🚧 WIP)
+- Additional code improvement suggestion, such as detecting unnecessary code
+- Auto-fixing for some lint rules (🚧 WIP)

 ## Installation